 Declaring a Vehicle off Road – Procedures

-The system now requires a vehicle to be declared off road in advance of Motor Tax expiring.
+The system now requires a vehicle to be declared off road in any of the following 4 circumstances;

 There is no change in the rules for those who pay their motor tax by its expiry date, or those who end up paying arrears after their tax has expired.